teloon/notes/git/pro-git.md

 $ git log refB --not refA
 ```

 This is nice because with this syntax you can specify more than two references in your query, which you cannot do with the double-dot syntax.
-For insance, if you want to see all commits that are reachable from refA or refB but not from refC, you can type one of these:
+For instance, if you want to see all commits that are reachable from refA or refB but not from refC, you can type one of these:

 ```
 $ git log refA refB ˆrefC